SAP-samples/btp-aws1-opensap/Week 2/Unit 2.4/README.md

     >**Formula**: ENCODE_JSON({"definitionId":query.record.definitionId, "context":query.record.context})

-12. Select the destination that you created in Step 1.
+12. Click on **Base** to go back to the main configuration.
+Select the destination that you created in Step 1 and click on **SAVE DATA ENTITY**.

     ![Alt text](./images/SBPA_66.png)